Entreprecariat/Entreprecariat/topic-modelling.md

 **\[CONNECTING THE DOTS]** For what said until now, topic modelling approaches entered the work flow phisiologically, since it is based on the so-called "posterior inference", i.e. a practice clearly based on input data.&#x20;

 **The act of inferring here is a pure act of reverse engineering**, than excellent when it comes to connecting the dots between topic models.
-Finally, we can say that topic modelling is a way of "Operationalising the concept of Distant Reading", or in Moretti's words:
+Finally, we can say that topic modelling is a way of "Operationalising the concept of Distant Reading" ([Applications of Topic Models](bibliography.md)), or in Moretti's words:

 > _**Taking a concept, and transforming it into a series of operations (Moretti, 2013)**_